YasmenElGhandour/DubaiMunicipalityTask/README.md

 - See some events before search
 - Search for different events offered by the Seat Geek.
 - Clear or Cancel Search
-- View detailes information about event.
+- View details information about event.

 ## Built With